 Be part of the solution!

-Welcome to the criminal justice major at Longwood University!
+Welcome to the criminology and criminal justice major at Longwood University!

 "We currently have over 230 majors who are involved in a variety of academic, social and career–oriented pursuits.
 Excellence in teaching and advising are hallmarks of Longwood and of the Criminal Justice faculty.